jaflaten/dat250-expass1/expass2/dat250-expass2.md

 This task required a bit more self studying and getting more familiar with the use of JPA bidirectional association annotations such as @ManyToMany and @OneToMany to be able to  work with it.
 I was unsure how to recreate a database table given the example in the assignment since i usually have Spring Boot to provide  CrudRepository which i can use to persist and read entities.
 However using the EntityManager to persist with was simple when i saw an example of how.

 I had an issue the first time I ran the program that said there was an incompatible mapping between Person and CreditCard, this was fairly obvious since i had used mappedBy on the wrong field name, quick fix.
+Also had some trouble getting the right database mappings correctly to match the domain model, but after trial and error + looking at a Baeldung doc I managed to fix it to match the suggested database layout presented on Canvas by Tim Kräuter.

 - In the Address.java class ```getNumber()``` i changed the return type to Integer as the test was expecting a Integer, not a String as a number.
 - In the same class i also changed the return type of getOwners to be a Set<Person> as the test was expecting a set of Person, not a String.